JetBrains/kotlin-web-site/docs/topics/collection-ordering.md

 In Kotlin, the orders of objects can be defined in several ways.

 First, there is _natural_ order.
-It is defined for inheritors of the [`Comparable`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-comparable/index.html) interface.
+It is defined for implementations of the [`Comparable`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-comparable/index.html) interface.
 Natural order is used for sorting them when no other order is specified.

 Most built-in types are comparable: